Values Worth Sharing

 It was in one of those Open Door events that I discovered a magical place in the Old Town walls, the Bastion of St George, where the TEDx event took place this year.

-This year’s TEDx theme was Values Worth Sharing and there were a lot of very inspiring and creative speeches.
+This year theme was Values Worth Sharing and we heard a lot of very inspiring and creative speeches.

 The ones I personally felt most inspired by were: